-6.2.2 Frame Control Field

-Change Bit 10 Field name from “reserved” to “Relayed Frame”
+In Figure 31, change Bit 10 Field name from “reserved” to “Relayed Frame”

-Add the following paragraph:
+Add the following paragraph after P63L10:

-Relayed Frame: This field shall be set to one if relayed link is used and set to zero otherwise.
+Relayed Frame: This field shall be set to one if the frame is relayed.
+It shall be set to zero otherwise.
+If the bit is set to one, the Relay Control field is present in the MPDU.

-<Possibly add the relay control field when this bit is one>

-6.3 Data Frames

-Add the Relay Control Field.
-This field will be used if the Relayed Frame bit (bit10 in Frame Control field) is set to one.
+Add the Relay Control Field in figure 34 as follows: